rachel170/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample flashcards.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample flashcards.
 The window size may not be optimum.

-1. Saving window preferences
+Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }

 ### Deleting a card

-1. Deleting a card while all persons are being shown
+Deleting a card while all persons are being shown

    1. Prerequisites: List all cards using the `list` command.
 Multiple cards in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
       Expected: First card is deleted from the list.
 Details of the deleted card shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
       Expected: No card is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }

-### Finding cards by tag
-1. Finding cards via a specific tag
+### Entering a deck
+Entering a deck

-    1. Prerequisites: Flashnotes have cards containing tag 'Singapore' and 'Malaysia'
+   1. Prerequisites: Flashnotes have decks with names 'Singapore' and 'Malaysia'

-    1. Test case: `listTags Singapore` <br>
+   2. Test case: `enterDeck Singapore` <br>
        Expected: All cards with the tag 'Singapore' will be shown.
 Cards with tags 'Malaysia' will not be shown.

-    1. Test case: `listTags singapore` <br>
+   3. Test case: `enterDeck singapore` <br>
        Expected: None of the cards are shown (as the keyword is case-sensitive)

-    1. Test case: `listTags Singapore Malaysia` <br>
+   4. Test case: `enterDeck Singapore Malaysia` <br>
-       Expected: All cards with the tag 'Singapore' and cards with the tag 'Malaysia' will be shown.

-1. _{ more test cases …​ }
+       Expected: No cards are shown as there is no deck with a name 'Singapore Malaysia'.